 A brief rundown on Morgan Silver Dollars

 The value of Morgan Silver Dollars is not just in the silver they contain but also in their numismatic or collector value, which can be much higher.
-Rarity, demand, and historical importance greatly affect their market price.
+Rarity, demand, and historical importance significantly affect their market price.

 The condition of the coin significantly influences its value.
-Certain years and mint marks (like the Carson City mint) and coins that are in better condition are more rare and sought after and thus more valuable to collectors.
+Specific years and mint marks (like the Carson City mint) and coins that are in better condition are more rare and sought after and thus more valuable to collectors.

 Each Morgan Silver Dollar contains approximately 0.77344 troy ounces of silver.
 While the market price of silver affects its intrinsic value, the collector value often far exceeds the silver value.